magesguild/MPMII-Z180_RCBUS-BINDIST/readme.md

 from each other.
 It means all admins who need to use the set command must share a password for that command.
 Bare these things in mind as you build out your user design.

+**Addons**

+While the addons are included in the distribution, they are not built into the kernel.
+In order to use them, extract the addons you are interested into the A: drive and rebuild the kernel using GENSYS.
+You can select the defaults or change anything you like, but you will be prompted to include the addons you've unpacked here.